High-pressure water jets help remove dirt and grime, making professional washes worth the cost.

 Date and time

 Seasonal changes and weather conditions can also influence car wash prices.
-Car washing is more in demand during the winter months, which start in December, because cars are often covered in winter grime and road salt during this season.
+Car washing is more in demand during the winter months because cars are often covered in grime and road salt.
+There could also be high demand during spring, since the sudden surge of pollen can make cars extremely dusty.

 What are some ways to save on car wash services?